terjeio/grblHAL/plugins/trinamic/README.md

 Settings \($n=...\) are provided for axis enable, homing, stepper current, microsteps and sensorless homing.
 More to follow.

-The driver and driver configuration has to be extended to support this plugin, currently this has been done for the [MSP432 driver](https://github.com/terjeio/grblHAL/tree/master/drivers/MSP432).
+The driver and driver configuration has to be extended to support this plugin.

 Dependencies: